 Step Six: Post-Placement Communication and Support.
 Adoption Choices of Nevada case workers help facilitate communication throughout the pregnancy and after birth.
 We also provide counseling and support throughout your adoption journey and after placement.

-We would love to answer any of your questions about our adoption program and services.
+Here for you 24/7, we would love to answer any of your questions about our adoption program and services.
 Choosing to put your baby up for adoption is loving and selfless choice.
 We are available to assist you in making an adoption plan that will work for you – with no judgement, with no pressure.
 Contact Us 24/7: 855-940-4673 (Toll-Free) or locally at 702-474-4673 (Las Vegas) or locally at 775-825-4673 (Reno).

 Remember, as a birth mother, you are not giving up!

 Why Should I Place My Baby for Adoption?

 When you are facing an unplanned pregnancy or unwanted pregnancy, you will be considering the different options you have for your pregnancy.
 Parenting is an obvious option but maybe you aren’t ready to be a parent or don’t want to be a parent.
 There is nothing wrong with not wanting parent a child.
 Terminating the pregnancy is also an option but it doesn’t have to be your only option.
 Sometimes women feel like this is their only option if they don’t want to parent.
 That’s just not true.
 Adoption is an option as well.

 Adoption is a positive, healthy choice and while it can be difficult, it can also be a loving, rewarding experience.
 Often, the key to achieving a positive experience during the adoption process is to reflect on your motivation or reason for wanting to choose adoption in the first place.
 Some reasons that expectant mothers often ending up choosing adoption are:

 - Financial instability or lack of support supplies to raise a child

 - Fear of being a single-parent as a result of an unknown or an unsupportive birth father